 With Tesco Clubcard you can collect points on food, fuel, fashion and more, in store and online.
 These points can be turned into vouchers to save on your shopping at Tesco or can be used to save you money with hundreds of its Reward Partners.
 These partners include Pizza Express, Cineworld and Senior Railcard.

 SAVVY TIP: so, for example, £0.50 worth of vouchers gets you £1.50 to spend at Pizza Express and £10 worth of vouchers gets you a free Senior Railcard for one year, which usually costs £30.

 You need to collect a minimum of 150 points to receive a voucher (per collection period).
 Every 150 points equates to £1.50 in vouchers.
 After that, every 50 points turns into 50p worth of vouchers and anything left over is carried into the next collection period.

 SAVVY TIP: Tesco has a cut-off date before every statement.
 The weeks between the cut-off dates for each statement is known as the collection period.

-Vouchers are sent to you in the post, or you can manage them online or via the app, which is available to download via iTunes.
+Vouchers are sent to you in the post, or you can manage them online or via the Tesco Pay+ app, which is available to download via iTunes and Google Play.

-Tesco Clubcard launched in 1995 and has over 17 million users in the UK.
+Tesco Clubcard launched in 1995 and has 16 million users in the UK.
 In July 2017 it launched a contactless card.